Boston University: Athletics

 BU has also won two national championships in women's rowing, in 1991 and 1992.

 In 2020, the men's basketball team won the Patriot League Men's Basketball Championship for the first time, but the NCAA men's Division I basketball tournament was canceled due to coronavirus concerns.

+The softball team won their fifth Patriot League Championship title in six seasons, defeating Lehigh 1–0 on May 11, 2024.

+The women's tennis team has won the most conference titles of any varsity sport at Boston University, and currently holds 28 conference titles across the America East and Patriot League Conferences, having most recently defeated its two major rivals, Navy and Army, back-to-back in the 2025 post-season conference tournament.
+The women's tennis team has competed in NCAA national competition 19 times.

-Boston University recently constructed the new Agganis Arena, which opened on January 3, 2005, with a men's hockey game between the Terriers and the University of Minnesota Golden Gophers.
+Boston University's Agganis Arena opened on January 3, 2005, with a men's hockey game between the Terriers and the University of Minnesota Golden Gophers.
 The arena also hosts non-sporting events, such as concerts, ice shows, and other performances.

 Boston University disbanded its football team in 1997.
 The university used the nearly $3 million from its football program to build the multimillion-dollar John Hancock Student Village and athletic complex.
 The university also increased funding to women's athletic programs.
 "By implementing the total plan, we can achieve a much more balanced set of sports programs for both men and women, which is consistent with the philosophy underlying Title IX", said former BU athletic director Gary Strickler.